-- Advise patients at increased risk to stay well hydrated and use home air conditioners or go to air-conditioned places during hot weather.14 - Engage caregivers, family members, and support networks to frequently check on and assist at-risk patients, especially those who cannot care for themselves.14 - Encourage low-income patients who are 65 years or older and have other risk factors to visit mybenefits.ny.gov/ or call the HEAP Hotline at 800-342-3009 to determine if they meet income eligibility criteria for a free air conditioner.14 - o Instruct eligible patients to call 311 or the Human Resources Administration at 212-835-7216 for an application. - Provide patients with a written statement explaining their increased risk for heat-related illness, which they will need for the application.
+- Engage caregivers, family members, and support networks to frequently check on and assist at-risk patients, especially those who cannot care for themselves.11 - Encourage low-income patients to visit mybenefits.ny.gov or call the Home Energy Assistance Program (HEAP) Hotline at 800-342-3009 to determine if they meet eligibility criteria for a free air conditioner.11 To be eligible, a household must meet income requirements and have at least one household member who suffers from a health problem exacerbated by heat. - Instruct eligible patients to call 311 or the Human Resources Administration at 718-557-1399 for an application. - Provide patients with a written statement explaining their increased risk for heat-related illness, which they will need for the application.

 During extreme heat events, NYC opens air-conditioned cooling centers.
-Patients can find a nearby cooling center by calling 311 or going to the Health Department's Cooling Center webpage.
+Patients can find a nearby cooling center by calling 311 or going to NYC's Cooling Center webpage.